sidecartridge/sidecart-site-dev-docs/sidecartridge-tos-256kb-decoder/before-buy.md

 | [STF and STFM Kit](https://store.sidecartridge.com/products/256kb-decoder-tos-emulator-for-atari-st-megast?variant=50500433379661)           | 070789-001, C103175-001, C103414-001 |
 | [Mega ST Kit](https://store.sidecartridge.com/products/256kb-decoder-tos-emulator-for-atari-st-megast?variant=50500433412429)               | C103544-001, C103277, C100167, C100501 |

+### A final note about The Art of Modding

+Modding a 35 to 40 year old computer is never completely risk free.
+Even if installing the device itself is straightforward, you have to accept that **the machine will not remain in its original factory state**.
+Working on old hardware often means removing the metal shielding, leaving the case open, adjusting wiring, or making other small changes that were never part of the original design.
+For the 256KB Decoder for C070789 motherboard I recommend to remove the metal shielding carefully and keep it safe for future use.

+These machines are fragile, and sometimes a simple slip can be fatal.
+If you decide to mod an Atari ST, do it with patience, the right tools, and the understanding that this is part of the process.
+That is the art of modding.

 [Previous: Introduction](/sidecartridge-tos-256kb-decoder/introduction/){: .btn .mr-4 }
 [Main](/sidecartridge-tos-256kb-decoder/){: .btn .mr-4 }
 [Next: Hardware Installation](/sidecartridge-tos-256kb-decoder/hardware-installation/){: .btn }